davidmalik2019/olympic_dataset_using_pandas_python/README.md

 Data cleaning and Visualization using pandas in python

 The dataset contain some rows that were empty, so i had to
-(1) Sorted the main dataset by selecting athlete that their hight is above 190cm (Height is advantage in some olympic games) saved the new file as cleaned_row.csv.
+(1) Sort the main dataset by selecting athlete that their hight is above 190cm (Height is advantage in some olympic games) saved the new file as cleaned_row.csv.
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt